 - Does the layout of the page allow users to focus on its main elements?
 Will users understand how to get where they need to?

-If your website has all these elements the scroll map will show how effectively they are combined.
-The majority of your website visitors won’t overwork to get to the bottom of the page if you haven’t managed to hook them, in other words, haven’t ensured the positive interaction experience.
+If your website has all these elements, the scroll map will show how effectively they are combined.
+Most of your website visitors won’t overwork to get to the bottom of the page if you haven’t managed to hook them.
+In other words, you haven’t ensured a positive interaction experience.

-Note that according to the statistics, over half of users won’t spend even 15 seconds of their time on a web page whereas 80% of visitors will not get to the bottom of the article.
-Yet you have already involved yourself in this difficult battle for high conversion rate, so to win it you should define the point of bounce.
+Note that according to the statistics, over half of users won’t spend even 15 seconds of their time on a web page, whereas 80% of visitors will not get to the bottom of the article.
+Yet you have already involved yourself in this difficult battle for a high conversion rate, so to win it, you should define the point of bounce.

 The scroll heatmap will show you how visitors’ attention is distributed among different areas of the page.
-It has horizontal color stripes that merge with each other.
+It has horizontal color stripes that merge.
 A smooth or abrupt color change from warm to cold shades indicates a gradual or sudden decrease in the number of page visitors correspondingly.

 How to Read a Scroll Heatmap?

-- Broad stripes of red, orange and yellow mean that you have great interaction with the audience, the users don’t leave your page and see all intended information.
+- Broad stripes of red, orange and yellow mean that you have great interaction with the audience.
+The users don’t leave your page and see all the intended information.
 Congratulations, you have reached the set goal.

-You understand that it’s wrong to randomly place the main call-to-action elements (CTA buttons) wherever you want and expect that people will purposefully and persistently search them.
-That’s why the work of professional designers is so highly valued.
-Yet even the best designers in the world aren’t worth their salt if they don’t consider the customers’ opinion.
+You understand that it’s wrong to randomly place the main call-to-action elements (CTA buttons) wherever you want and expect people to purposefully and persistently search for them.
+That’s why they work of professional designers is so highly valued.
+Yet even the best designers in the world aren’t worth their salt if they don’t consider the customers’ opinions.

 A Heatmap is a Simple and Easy Tool to Increase Website Conversion

-Heatmap technology gives you direct and clear instructions on where to place the CTA buttons and important content and how to increase conversion.
+Heatmap technology gives you direct and clear instructions on placing the CTA buttons and important content and increasing conversion.
 We offer you 10 facts about heatmaps based on nearly 800 tests conducted by the ConversionXL team.

 - The first screen takes 80,3% of all viewing time.
-This fact means that if you want to increase conversion rate it’s better to place all call-to-action elements above the scroll.
+This fact means that if you want to increase the conversion rate, it’s better to place all call-to-action elements above the scroll.